A Clear and Present Danger?

 The relationship between terrorism and criminal trafficking organizations has been of increasing national and international security interest since the terrorist attacks of September 11, 2001.
 Both terrorism and organized crime networks pose a threat to international security; therefore, the nexus of criminal cartels and terrorist groups seemingly augments the threat and reach of both organizations and has led some experts to declare it a “clear and present danger.”
 Is the terrorist-trafficking nexus really an imminent threat to security or is it just hype?

-Additionally, the support of the Monterey Institute of International Studies has been invaluable in putting on this conference.
-Both the venue and additional funding has been provided by the Monterey Institute.
+Additionally, the support of the Middlebury Institute of International Studies has been invaluable in putting on this conference.
+Both the venue and additional funding has been provided by the Institute.

 Photo (left to right): Moderator Colleen Traughber; Panelists: Brita Sands, Nathan Poffenberger, Lauren Silver, Alexander Wells.